 HWMonitor is one of the most prevalent, if not the most popular, monitoring software out there.
 It delivers tons of temperature-related information not only on your processor but on other hardware as well.

-Every measurement picked up from the processor, GPU, HDD, SSD, and motherboard will be shown on HWMonitor.
+Every measurement collected from the processor, GPU, HDD, SSD, and mainboard will be displayed on HWMonitor.

 It is not as exhaustive as HWiNFO, so it is lacking in some aspects, but for those that need only raw temperature data, this is a solid choice.